nextglass/company/About.md

 #About

-This document explains what we're trying to do here at Next Glass.
+This document explains what we are building here at Next Glass.